By Renee Strange from Shreveport, LA

 Share on ThriftyFunThis page contains the following solutions.
 Have something to add?
 Please share your solution!

 For a fast "not grilled cheese" sandwich, toast bread and butter the outsides.
 Place sliced cheese between two slices of toast and microwave for 30 seconds to melt cheese.

-My college aged son came up with this idea.
-He was tired of soggy grilled cheese sandwiches.
-Now when he makes them, he cuts them diagonally and sets them on the cut edge!
+When my son makes grilled cheese sandwiches, he cuts them diagonally and sets them on the cut edge!
 No more sandwiches with one side that is damp from sitting on the plate.
-Simple, but brilliant!

 This along with a bowl of tomato soup is one of my husband's favorite meals!
 It's fast, easy, and a great twist on a classic grilled cheese!

 As a student or anyone with no stove privileges, one can make a quick and easy grilled cheese sandwich on an iron.
 Assemble sandwich with buttered bread, wrap it in tin foil, and "fry" it on your iron.

 A lowfat way to be able to enjoy a "grilled cheese sandwich and tomato soup" is to toast the bread then add cheese and microwave 30 seconds or until the cheese melts!
 You don't have to load down with the butter and it's still very enjoyable!